nfactorial-incubator/2016-setup/README.md

 # Setup instructions

 The following instructions will help you to get ready for N17R programming classes.
-If you are an experienced programmer you may choose to skip some of the steps, but make sure to check the bootstrap script.
+If you are an experienced programmer, you may choose to skip some of the steps, but make sure to check the bootstrap script.

 ## GitHub account